llegomark/discord-bot-claude-gemini/README.md

    - Replace `YOUR_DISCORD_USER_ID` with your Discord user ID to restrict the `/testerror` command to the bot owner.
    - Set the `CONVERSATION_INACTIVITY_DURATION` to the desired duration in milliseconds after which inactive conversations will be cleared (default: 3 hours).
    - If you're using Cloudflare AI Gateway for enhanced privacy and security, provide the URL in the `CLOUDFLARE_AI_GATEWAY_URL` variable.
+   - Set the `UPSTASH_REDIS_URL` and `UPSTASH_REDIS_TOKEN` variables with your Upstash Redis database URL and token.
+   - Generate a unique API key for the API endpoint and set it in the `API_KEY` variable.

 4. **Deploy Slash Commands:**